alphagov/trade-tariff-frontend/README.md

 Please ensure the API is running and properly configured in the environment files.

-Assumes the GDS development envrionment is setup via puppet.
+Assumes the GDS development environment is setup via puppet.

 ## Run TradeTariffFrontend